-By analyzing data over long time intervals, most physiological studies assume tacitly or explicitly that the neural code remains relatively static as long as the stimulus remains unchanged.
-We examined how stationary the neural code is by training the classifier using data from one time period and then testing with data from a different time period (Fig. 6).
-These analyses suggest that the pattern of activity coding for a particular stimulus or behaviorally relevant variable changes with time.
-Such results are consistent with the findings of Gochin et al. (1994), in which a paired-associate task was used to show that the pattern of activity in macaque IT that is indicative of a particular stimulus during a sample period is different from the pattern of activity that is indicative of the same stimulus during a second stimulus presentation period.
-Also, Nikolic et al. (2007) reported dynamic changes in the weights of separating hyperplanes for discriminating between visual letters using data from macaque V1.
+consistent with the findings of Gochin et al. (1994), in whose study a paired-associate task was used to show that the pattern of activity in macaque ITC that is indicative of a particular stimulus during a sample period is different from the pattern of activity that is indicative of the same stimulus during a second stimulus presentation period.
+Also Nikolic et al. (2007) reported dynamic changes in the weights of separating hyperplanes for discriminating between visual letters using data from macaque V1.
 These observations suggest that the coding of particular variables through changing patterns of activity might be a general property of neural coding throughout the visual system.
-However, because adaptation or other non-linear scaling of firing rates could potentially explain these results as an artifact of the decoding procedure in these studies, we further tested how stationary the neural code is by eliminating the best neurons from one time period and testing the classifier on data from another time period (Fig. 7).
+However, because adaptation or other nonlinear scaling of firing rates could potentially explain these results as an artifact of the decoding procedure in these studies, we further tested how stationary the neural code is by eliminating the best neurons from one time period and testing the classifier on data from another time period (Fig. 7).
 Results from this analysis show that there is only a temporally localized drop in classification accuracy, which indicates that different neurons carry information about the same variable at different time periods.
 Additionally, analyses of mutual information showed that most individual neurons are only selective for short time windows.
-These observations are consistent with the findings of Zaksis et al. (Zaksas and Pasternak 2006) who used an ROC analysis to show that many neurons in PFC and MT only have short time periods of selectivity.
-Baeg et al. (2002) also showed that past and future actions of rats can be decoded based on PFC activity during a delay period even when neurons with sustained activity are excluded from the analysis which again agrees with our observations showing that the pattern of neural activity that codes information changes with time.
-While previous studies have concluded that neurons with short periods of selectivity play an important role in memory of stimuli, we also speculate that these dynamic patterns of activity might be important for the coding of a sequence of images so that the processing of new stimuli do not interfere with those just previously seen, and could underlie the ability of primates to keep track of the relative timing of events.
+These observations are consistent with the findings of Zaksis et al. (Zaksas and Pasternak 2006), who used an ROC analysis to show that many neurons in PFC and MT only have short time periods of selectivity.
+Baeg et al. (2003) also showed that past and future actions of rats can be decoded based on PFC activity during a delay period even when neurons with sustained activity are excluded from the analysis; this again agrees with our observations showing that the pattern of neural activity that codes information changes with time.
+While previous studies have concluded that neurons with short periods of selectivity play an important role in memory of stimuli, we also speculate that these dynamic patterns of activity might be important for the coding of a sequence of images so that the processing of new stimuli do not interfere with those just previously seen and could underlie the ability of primates to keep track of the relative timing of events.